Arhaan/PlanIt/README.md

 ## Installation

-As I said this application has not yet been finished.
 You will need to have python installed.
 If you dont have python installed have a look at [Python](https://www.python.org/downloads/).
-So to install it you will have to:
+To install this app you will have to:

 * Clone this repository onto your local machine
 * Navigate to this repository in the terminal or command prompt